 Mamiko heads straight for the pulpo octopus.
 All the pasta is made in-house.
 Whenever I see a restaurant with a wood-burning pizza stove, I simply cannot resist.
 My Pizza Bufalina is fantastic, starting with the tasty dough, the fresh cherry tomatoes, and the delicious buffalo mozzarella.

 "Last Christmas" by Wham! is a thing of the past

 Today, the hotel still retains some memorabilia of that faithful December when George Michael stayed at the Adlerhorst Suite.
-But the hotel's GM, Thorsten Fink, does not like to dwell in nostalgia.
-Instead, he has a clear vision about how to position the newly reopened Walliserhof: it should be an oasis of well-being for body, mind and soul.
+But the hotel's GM, Thorsten Fink, does not like to dwell on nostalgia.
+Instead, he has a clear vision about positioning the Walliserhof: it should be an oasis of well-being for body, mind, and soul.